Can You Recover Files Deleted from Recycle Bin

 When you delete or lose files and folders on your computer, but the Recycle Bin fails to restore them, you may try to find them from its previous version.

 Note that this method is only for a try.
-Let's see how to find the previous version of your lost files:
+Let's see how to recover deleted items from Recycle Bin using the previous versions:

 Step 1.
 Open Windows File Explorer on your computer.